 Start your Pasion experience with the agua fresca of the day.
 Many Mexican restaurants throughout the Duke City offer a pretty standard line-up of aguas frescas, typically horchata, limonada, sandia and melon.
 Many are not made in-house.
 At Pasion, the agua fresca of the day is not likely going to be the same old, same old you can find elsewhere.
 Instead Chef Elvis might surprise you with a virgin margarita agua fresca, complete with a salted rim, or he might combine several seemingly disparate flavors to create something uniquely wonderful.

-29 March 2014: Bocaditos (appetizers) are similarly non-standard fare, an impressive assemblage of innovative deliciousness.
-You can make a meal out of the bocaditos.
-Three per person is what our server advised.
-One of those bocaditos should be the pasion fruit salsa with chips.
+29 March 2014: Latino tapas are similarly non-standard fare, an impressive assemblage of innovative deliciousness.
+You can make a meal out of the tapas.
+Three per person is what our server advised, but he probably based that on my “svelte” physique.
+One of those tapas (if it’s on the menu) should be the pasion fruit salsa with chips.
 In New Mexico, chips and salsa are pretty de rigueur, so much so that it’s a rare salsa which can distinguish itself.
 The pasion fruit salsa is unique, a combination of piquancy, tropical fragrance and tanginess.
 It’s a welcome respite from the usual with chips.
 Now, if you like your salsa to provide the flavor element of pain, this salsa won’t do it, but it does pack enough heat to titillate your tongue.

 29 March 2014: Thanks to visits to Peruvian restaurants in San Francisco, Mexican style ceviche (typically made from raw fish marinated in citrus juices and paired with cilantro, onions and chopped tomatoes) has been a source of ho hum for me.
 In Pasion, my passion for ceviche has been rekindled.
 The menu offers two standard ceviche offerings.
 They start off much like other ceviche–as seafood (tuna) marinated in lime, lemon and orange juices.
 Then the Chef’s creativity takes over, adding jalapeños, ceviche and plenty of oomph.
 The Fire and Ice, for example, is a ceviche made with tuna, habanero-coconut sauce and passion fruit sorbet served with tortilla chips.
 The habanero-coconut sauce most assuredly has a pleasantly piquant bite coupled with the tropical sweetness of coconut.
 The passion fruit sorbet is crystallized so it doesn’t melt messily over the ceviche.
 Instead, it imparts a refreshing coolness that complements the other ingredients.
 This is genius!